hyprwm/hyprland-wiki/content/nvidia/_index.md

 ```

 > [!WARNING]
-> [Loading the Nvidia modules early](../nvidia#early-kms-modeset-and-fbdev) may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
+> [Loading the NVIDIA modules early](../nvidia#early-kms-modeset-and-fbdev) may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
 > If you have issues with that, try disabling early KMS.

 > [!WARNING]
-> According to Nvidia, suspend/wakeup issues should be solved on the Nvidia open
+> According to NVIDIA, suspend/wakeup issues should be solved on the NVIDIA open
 > driver.
 If it still doesn't work and you're using the open driver, it may be
 > worth trying the fully proprietary one.